psobko/sonarqube/README.md

 > If you get errors with `lizard` or can't execute the command you'll need to manually install it.

+Follow the instructions for setting up the sonar-swift plugin.

 ##### Analyzing Code

 First run: `$ sh setup-sonar-swift.sh`